Bad Reaction to Edibles? Here’s What to Do Now

 Recognizing these personal signals is the first and most powerful step toward regaining control.
 It’s not about judgment; it’s about gathering information.
 Think of yourself as a detective investigating your own habits.
 By paying attention to what happens before, during, and after you drink, you can start to connect the dots and see the bigger picture.
 This knowledge gives you the power to make a different choice next time.

-Identify Your Emotional Triggers
+Pinpointing Your Emotional Triggers

 Often, the desire to drink isn’t random—it’s a response to a feeling.
 Stress from work, a disagreement with a partner, loneliness, or even boredom can all act as emotional triggers.
 The best way to pinpoint yours is to keep a simple journal.
 When you feel the urge to drink, take a moment to note what’s going on.
 What are you feeling?
 Where are you?
 Who are you with?
 Over time, this practice helps you identify patterns that were once invisible.
 You might discover that you consistently pour a glass of wine after a tense meeting or reach for a beer when you feel socially awkward.

-Spot the Physical and Behavioral Signs
+Listen to Your Body: Physical and Behavioral Signs

 Your body often knows you’re getting angry before your mind fully registers it.
 Pay attention to the physical clues.
 Do you feel your face get hot?
 Does your jaw clench or your heart start to race?
 These are classic physical warning signs.
 Behaviorally, you might notice yourself becoming more irritable, snapping at loved ones, or raising your voice.
 Alcohol can suppress the parts of your brain that manage rational thought, making it easier for frustration to turn into aggression.
 Recognizing these subtle shifts in your body and behavior can be your early-warning system, giving you a chance to pause and reset.

-Emotional Red Flags
+Don't Ignore These Emotional Red Flags

 Sometimes the warning signs are less about a single moment and more about a general state of being.
 Do you feel like your emotional reactions are often disproportionate to the situation?
 Or do you feel easily overwhelmed by your feelings?
 Research shows that difficulty with emotion regulation can predict alcohol use.
 If you find it hard to soothe yourself or manage intense emotions without turning to alcohol, it’s a significant red flag.
 This isn’t a character flaw; it’s a sign that you could benefit from building healthier coping skills.
 Practicing mindful drinking is one way to start building the awareness needed to manage these big feelings.

-How Social Situations Influence Your Mood
+How Do Social Situations Change Your Mood?

 The setting where you drink can have a huge impact on your emotional response.
 A quiet drink at home might feel completely different from a few cocktails at a crowded, noisy bar.
 Understanding how your environment affects you is a key step in managing your emotions and making intentional choices about drinking.